Netflix Persuasion (2022) Trailer Review

 1949.jpg

-The Good: This version really only gets bumped up a little because the 1957 was so disappointing.
-While this studio set TV version isn't good or faithful by any stretch of the imagination, the characters are at least portrayed somewhat more accurately.
-Charlton Heston in particular does a credible job of delivering his lines and presenting Mr. Rochester's enigmatical personality in a short amount of time.
-This adaptation also pays more attention to the ways class/social status affect interactions between characters.
-The writers characterize Rochester as more of an authority figure, and Jane is particularly aware of her status as a governess.
-Heston’s Rochester wants to break class and employment boundaries while Mary Sinclair's Jane cautiously reminds him of their existence.
+The Good: While this studio TV version isn't good or faithful by any stretch of the imagination, the characters are portrayed slightly more accurately than the 1957 adaptation.
+Charlton Heston in particular does a credible job of delivering his lines and presenting Mr. Rochester's enigmatic personality in a short amount of time.
+This adaptation pays more attention to the social disparity between Jane and Rochester.
+Sinclair’s Jane seems all too aware that gentlemen in Mr. Rochester’s position are not accustomed to marry the governess.

-The Bad: The above being said, Mary Sinclair's Jane is too reserved and mild-mannered.
-The writing does little to help this portrayal.
+The Bad: Mary Sinclair's Jane is too reserved and mild-mannered, and the writing offers little help.
 Whereas the Jane of the novel is blunt, even "brusque," Sinclair's Jane never volunteers her opinion unless strong-armed by Rochester.
 Instead of declaring her equality and independence in the proposal scene, Jane cries, "Oh, do not make sport of me!" and observes, "I am only Jane Eyre."
 Like most pre-60s adaptations (the '34, '43, '52, and '57), this version does not include Jane's time with the Rivers family or St. John Rivers’ proposal.
 Most those adaptations fail to include St. John at all.
 The 1949 may be a slight improvement on the '57 and '34, but that doesn’t mean the adaptation is a good one.

 Grade: D-